ThiliC/Information-Security/h7 Going Dark.md

   **Important**
   - Always keep software upto date.
   - If you log into Google, Facebook via TOR, those services can see your communications from their systems.
   - Adversary who can see both sides can be perform statistical analysis to confirm that the the traffic belongs to you.

+## Install TOR browser and access TOR network ##